mpv-player/mpv/DOCS/man/input.rst

     ``revert_seek`` command itself.

 ``frame_step``
     Play one frame, then pause.
+Does nothing with audio-only playback.

 ``frame_back_step``
     Go back by one frame, then pause.
 Note that this can be very slow (it tries